mattb2401/dotfiles/README.md

 All the configuratoin, binaries and dot files for a "clean" system

 ## Tmux
+Start tmux either by runnin tmux or wdtmux (starts a named tmux session for current directory).
+Use tmux attach to start tmux and attach to a already running session.

 | Keyboard shortcut                         | Description                                     |
 |:------------------------------------------|:------------------------------------------------|